 Alberta, British Columbia, Saskatchewan, Yukon, and NWT

-- If you’re currently attending high school, your provincial transcripts do not provide us with interim grades for courses you're currently taking.
-Please provide a transcript including first-term final grades and the courses in which you're enrolled (see below for details about sending transcripts).
+If you’re currently attending high school, your provincial transcripts do not provide us with interim grades for courses you're currently taking.
+Please provide an official or unofficial report card with your mid-term final grades and the courses in which you're enrolled.

 All other Canadian provinces

-- Most provincial Ministry of Education transcripts do not include mid-term grades.
-Please have your high school send us an official transcript which includes your winter mid-term grades as soon as they’re available in order for your application to be reviewed for admission.
+Most provincial Ministry of Education transcripts do not include mid-term grades.
+Please have your high school send us an official or unofficial report card which includes your winter mid-term grades as soon as they’re available in order for your application to be reviewed for admission.

 - No action is required for your CEGEP grades – your school will send them to us automatically.

-- If you have applied to an Engineering program, please arrange to have your high school send official transcripts directly to the Office of the Registrar.
+- If you have applied to an Engineering program, please arrange to have your high school send your Grade 11 transcript directly to the Office of the Registrar.

 Students from outside Canada